-- 1. Units in the UCITS Fund are issued in the name of the holder and are documented in a global certificate; the issue of individual certificates is excluded.
-By acquiring a unit in the UCITS Fund, the investor acquires a co-ownership interest in the global certificate.
-This interest is transferable, unless otherwise provided for in the SIC. - The units may differ, in particular, with respect to appropriation of income, issue premiums, redemption fees, management fees, minimum investment amount, currency, unit value, or a combination of these characteristics (unit classes).
+Units in the UCITS Fund are issued in the name of the holder and are documented in unit certificates or are issued as electronic unit certificates.
+Unit certificates are documented in a global certificate; the issue of individual certificates is excluded.
+By acquiring a unit in the UCITS Fund, the investor acquires a coownership interest in the global certificate.
+This interest is transferable, unless otherwise provided for in the SIC.

+The units may differ, in particular, with respect to appropriation of income, issue premiums, redemption fees, management fees, minimum investment amount, currency, unit value, or a combination of these characteristics (unit classes).
 The details are specified in the SIC.